Chiral kinetic theory of anomalous transport induced by torsion: Consistency check of kinetic equations.

-{\it Consistency check of kinetic equations.---} Let us first check that our equations are consistent with \cite{Stephanov:2012ki} in the absence of deformations.
+Let us first check that our equations are consistent with \cite{Stephanov:2012ki} in the absence of deformations.
 In this case, $p_i=k_i-A_i$; we will use the Coulomb gauge.
 From (\ref{mcf}), we get for the monopole charge function

 where $\Theta_p=2\pi\d^3(p)$ is the well known Berry monopole in momentum space.
 Therefore,

 We thus obtain from (\ref{eq:kineq3}) the same expression for the ``Liouville anomaly" as in \cite{Stephanov:2012ki}: